fhiso/legacy-format/data-model.md

 ### ORDN   {#ORDN}

-A religious event of receiving authority to act in religious matters.
+Ordinance: a religious event of receiving authority to act in religious matters.

 Contexts
 :   .`[INDI]`.`[ORDN]`